-4. Have a Paper Snowball Fight
+5. Have a Paper Snowball Fight

 Give each student a couple of sheets of paper to crumple up into a snowball.
 Make sure students understand any rules you might have while they are having a snowball fight - my rules are always no running or screaming,

 freeze as soon as I stay "Freeze," and if you don't follow instructions you don't get to play again.

 Then, let students start throwing paper snowballs at each other!

 While this makes a fun classroom activity before Christmas, you can also have snowball fights to reinforce math and reading lessons or as an informal assessment.

 Depending on your administration, you may not have the freedom to have a holiday party with your class.
 You can still get your students into the Christmas spirt with some educational activities, however!